 By George W. Liebmann

-George W. Liebmann, a Baltimore lawyer and volunteer executive director of the Calvert Institute, is the author of the books "Neighborhood Futures" and "The Last American Diplomat: John D. Negroponte and the Changing Face of U.S. Diplomacy."
-His email is firstname.lastname@example.org.
+George W. Liebmann, a Baltimore lawyer, is the volunteer executive director of the Calvert Institute for Policy Research and the author of "Neighborhood Futures," His email is firstname.lastname@example.org.

 Copyright © 2014, The Baltimore Sun